-A 10-year summary of instrument flight plan data at Aurora State Airport is provided in Table 3-7.
-The FAA TFMSC provides detailed, aircraft-specific data for flight plan filings and aircraft movements.
-While air traffic control tower data is the best gauge of overall airport activity, the TFMSC data provides a reliable measure of flight activity needed to document the Airport's design aircraft operations.
-The 2012 Airport Master Plan update identified the current and future design aircraft to be a high performance jet categorized as Aircraft Approach Category (AAC) C and Airplane Design Group (ADG) II.
-This finding was confirmed in the data review contained in the 2019 Constrained Operations Runway Justification Study, and it continues to be justified based on the review of current TFMSC aircraft operations data.
-Further discussion of AAC and ADG and their roles in determining the critical aircraft is presented in the Critical Aircraft section later in this chapter.
+The 2012 Airport Master Plan update identified the current and future design aircraft to be a high-performance jet categorized as Aircraft Approach Category (AAC) C and Airplane Design Group (ADG) II.
+This finding was confirmed in the data review contained in the 2019 Constrained Operations Runway Justification Study.
+Further discussion of AAC and ADG and their roles in determining the critical aircraft for this airport master plan is presented in the Critical Aircraft section later in this chapter.